 Contrary to its name, Iceland is brimming with colorful, lively towns set in rolling green hills and atop black-sand beaches.
 And, there’s much more to the country than its capital city, Reykjavík.
 Today, we’re leaving the city to explore all that the small towns of Iceland have to offer!

 Those interested in viewing and exploring the largest ice cap in Europe — known as Vatnajökull — should head to Höfn, which lies on the southeastern tip of Iceland.
-Translated as “harbor,” Höfn is a fishing town surrounded almost entirely by the sea.
+Translated as “harbor,” Höfn is typical of the fishing towns in Iceland and is surrounded almost entirely by the sea.
 The geography here is worth exploring and photographing — as glacial rivers cut through the land, they created lagoons and reefs that are ever-changing and wild.
 Bird lovers will also enjoy visiting this town, as it’s a fantastic location for viewing seabirds like puffins, skuas, guillemots, and fulmar.

 Located on the northern coast, Húsavik is said to have been the site of the first settlement in Iceland, back when the Vikings ruled the Nordic seas.
 As legend has it, the Viking sailor Svavarsson left a man and two slaves in present-day Húsavik.
 The three men established a farm, and slowly but surely, the town grew.
 Now, Húsavik is a major center for tourism, thanks to its reputation as being the preeminent location for whale-watching.
 Anther attraction in the town includes the famous green-roofed wooden church called Húsavíkurkirkja, built in 1907.
 Visitors should also check out both the Húsavik Whale Museum and the Exploration Museum.